|My Present Past

 He continued to practice law in Elgin, up until his death on August 29, 1902 in Elgin, Kane, Illinois.

-His wife Katherine died February 07, 1918 at her home at 324 Jefferson Avenue in Elgin.
+His wife Catherine died February 07, 1918 at her home at 324 Jefferson Avenue in Elgin.